 According to Fernanda Maciel, deputy director of institutional relations at CNA/Senar, the new logistics corridor will reduce transportation time by 30 days and logistics costs by 30%.

-This corridor serves strategic areas of agricultural and mineral production, increasing the efficiency and competitiveness of Brazilian products in the Asian market.
+This corridor serves strategic areas of agricultural and mineral production, enhancing the efficiency and competitiveness of Brazilian products in the Asian market.
 The expectation is that the new route will further strengthen the partnership between Brazil and China.

-Expansion of ports and internal corridors
+Expansion of Ports and Internal Corridors

-Dredging for large vessels
+Dredging for Large Vessels

 Victor Kengo, director of engineering and maintenance at Portos do Paraná, confirmed that there are plans to also expand the Waterway Access Channel.